meganesu/personal-site-v2/src/blog/managing-focus-with-react-and-jest.md

     };
     ```

-Complete solution (focus moves on sidebar open and close):
+And now you're done!
+Congratulations, you did it!
+Here's a CodePen with the complete solution (moving focus when the sidebar opens and when it closes):

 <iframe height="265" style="width: 100%;" scrolling="no" title="Managing Focus in React (move focus on sidebar open and close)" src="https://codepen.io/meganesu/embed/preview/abOmwbg?height=265&theme-id=dark&default-tab=js,result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/meganesu/pen/abOmwbg'>Managing Focus in React (move focus on sidebar open and close)</a> by Megan Sullivan